House of Baux

-The House of Baux is a French noble family from the south of France.
-It was one of the richest and most powerful families of Medieval Provence, known as the 'Race d’Aiglon'.
-They were independent Lords as castellans of Les Baux and Arles and wielded very considerable authority at local level.
+The House of Baux is a noble family from the south of France.
+It was one of the richest and most powerful families of medieval Provence, known as the 'Race d’Aiglon'.
+They were independent lords as castellans of Les Baux and Arles and wielded very considerable authority at the local level.
 They held important fiefs and vast lands, including the principality of Orange.

 In baux (and in Provençal-Occitan, li baou) is the word for 'cliffs, escarpment'.
 In its use as the family name, it refers to the natural fortress on which the family built their castle, the Château des Baux and the village that surrounded it.
 The escarpment provided a raised and protected mountain valley that protected their food supply; the natural ridge of the Alpilles allowed control of all the approaches to the citadel of Les Baux-de-Provence and the surrounding countryside, including the passage up and down the Rhone, and the approaches from the Mediterranean.
 Together, these natural advantages made the fortress impervious to the military technology of the time.

-The family of des Baux exists today in Naples in the person of several noble families ("del Balzo") descended from younger sons who followed Charles of Anjou south.
+The family of des Baux is still thriving today in Naples in the person of several noble families descended from younger sons who followed Charles of Anjou south.
+In particular from Bertrand, Lord of Baux and Prince of Orange, derive three cadet branches of the house, which moved to southern Italy, giving rise to the Italianized branches of the "Orsini del Balzo" Counts of Avellino, Dukes of Andria and Princes of Taranto.